 There are also a number of other coverages that flooring businesses find essential:

 Let us shop the top insurance companies in Ontario to find you the best package with the broadest coverage for your flooring business.

-General liability insurance protects your flooring business from costs related to injuries or property damage related to your work or that of your employees.
+General liability insurance (CGL) protects your flooring business from costs related to injuries or property damage related to your work or that of your employees.
 Even if you take the greatest safety precautions, mishaps will happen on a job site.
 And a customer could come after you for damages even you did everything right.
 Some common claims related to flooring include:

 If you have company vehicles, you need auto insurance just like everyone else in Ontario, except you need a commercial auto policy.
 It’s a little more expensive, but also has higher limits.
 If you use your own van, pickup or truck to get to and from work sites, or to transport materials, you need to let your broker know.
 He/she will probably recommend commercial auto insurance, which will also cover your personal use.

 If you drive your personal vehicle for business purposes and your insurance company doesn’t know, you’re taking a big chance.
 If you crash while transporting flooring materials and work tools, your claim could be denied and you could be on the hook for the cost of car repairs and any damage to materials and tools.
 Even if you don’t have work stuff in the vehicle, if you have your business logo or phone number on the outside, that alone could void your coverage.
 You really want to risk it?